 Importing into the wrong database name can create or replace objects in an unintended schema, and dumps that contain DEFINER clauses can fail with ERROR 1449 (HY000) when the referenced account does not exist on the target server.

-If the file was created with current mariadb-dump, load it with the matching mariadb client because the sandbox-mode header can fail in older MariaDB or MySQL mysql clients.
+On MySQL hosts, import with mysql.
+If the file was created with current mariadb-dump, import it with a matching current mariadb client because the sandbox-mode header can fail in older MariaDB or MySQL clients.

 - Verify tables and views exist in the imported schema.